μια γυναίκα στέκεται δίπλα στη θάλασσα, τα μάτια της καλύπτει ένα πανί

 The most characteristic and recent example is the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence, also known as the Istanbul Convention, which was ratified -just one year ago- by the Greek Parliament, becoming a law of the Greek state (Law 4531/2018).

-Given the above facts, the decision to integrate the GSGE and the KETHI into the Ministry of Labour and Social Affairs seems incomprehensible.
+Given these facts, the decision to integrate the GSGE and the KETHI into the Ministry of Labour and Social Affairs seems incomprehensible.

-Their detachment from a ministry that is responsible for the entire public administration and local government, and their integration into the Ministry of Labour and Social Affairs, limits the possibility of pursuing horizontal gender equality policies, narrows the scope of these policies and restricts their character to a single sector, raising valid concerns about the devaluation and degradation of both the main equality institutions and equality policies as a whole.
+Dethatching them from a ministry responsible for the entire public administration and local government and integrating them into the Ministry of Labour and Social Affairs limits the possibility of pursuing horizontal gender equality policies, narrows the scope of these policies and restricts their character to a single sector.
+This raises valid concerns about the devaluation and degradation of both the main equality institutions and equality policies as a whole.

 Indeed, in 2010, similar actions by integrating the GSGE into the Ministry of Justice had failed in practice.